Mucking (archaeological site): Jones' excavations (1965–1978)

 As a result of this exploratory dig, and of the earlier investigations, Jones' contract was extended and she was appointed director of the full scale excavations.
 She was joined by her husband Tom and in 1965 (after the crops had been harvested) they began the mammoth task that was to last for the next 14 years on the Mucking hill top.
 The excavation was unusual in that it continued through the winter, unlike most excavations which only took place in the summer.
 The need to stay ahead of the gravel extraction sometimes meant softening the frozen ground with a blow torch to enable a find to be lifted in time.

-The Joneses were assisted by many younger archaeologists and 'volunteers' from Britain and abroad including more than 3,000 students from many countries.
+The Joneses were assisted by many younger archaeologists and volunteers from Britain and abroad including more than 3,000 students from many countries.
 The volunteers lived mainly in tents during the warmer months, but in the winter, occupied old caravans and sheds.
-The organisation of the camp, the feeding, the pay and the volunteers' welfare involved many individuals guided by terse memos signed by the initials 'muj'.
-Jones sometimes commented that it was more like a holiday camp than an archaeological dig.
-In the final stages of the dig, volunteers were supplemented by local unemployed people, funded by a government job creation scheme.
+The organisation of the camp, the feeding, the pay and the volunteers' welfare involved many individuals guided by terse memos signed by the initials "muj".
+Jones sometimes commented that it was more like a holiday camp than an archaeological dig – although journalist Tina Brown, who visited in 1976, observed that Jones had "devised a stunningly repulsive application form to weed out the loafers".
+In the final stages of the dig, volunteers were supplemented by local unemployed people, funded by the government Manpower Services Commission job creation scheme.
 Without this extra assistance, the excavation might not have been completed.

 Jones died in 2001.
-The Independent of 31 March 2001 carried an obituary which said 'for a generation of respectable middle-aged archaeologists ... to have dug with Margaret Jones at Mucking remains a badge of honour'.
+The Independent of 31 March 2001 carried an obituary which said that "for a generation of respectable middle-aged archaeologists ... to have dug with Margaret Jones at Mucking remains a badge of honour".
 In her will, she left money to fund fieldwork or research related to the Mucking excavations or for landscape archaeology covering the same periods as Mucking.